Skip to content

 1. Click the Authorize button (lock icon)

-2. Enter your JWT token in the bearerAuth field:
+2. Enter your token in the bearerAuth field:

 3. Click Authorize